InsightSoftwareConsortium/ITKSphinxExamples/src/Numerics/Statistics/CreateListOfSamplesWithIDs/Documentation.rst

-Create List Of Samples With Associated ID's
+Create List of Samples With Associated ID's
 ===========================================

 .. index::